NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 ### Acessing model entities

-Any [model entity](../mobius2docs/language.html) can in principle be accessed in the `app`, but for the most part it only makes sense to access modules, parameters or components.
+Any [model entity](../mobius2docs/central_concepts.html) can in principle be accessed in the `app`, but for the most part it only makes sense to access modules, parameters or components.

 Entities are accessed using one of the following methods

-- `scope.identifier` where `identifier` is the Mobius2 language identifier of the entity in the given model scope.
+- `scope.identifier` where `identifier` is the [Mobius2 language identifier](../mobius2docs/declaration_format.html#entities-and-identifiers) of the entity in the given model scope.
 - `scope["Name"]` where `"Name"` is the Mobius2 language name of the entity in the given model scope.

-The `app` is itself the top scope.
+The `app` is itself the model top scope.
 You can then scope into modules from it using e.g.

 ```python
 app["Module name"]